temptechx32/fsociety.py/README.md

-##TXSH
+# TXSH

 TXSH is a Shell that Allows People To Have a diffrent shell its made by Techx

-To Run the installer do this
+To Run the installer do this or install the Shell script on

 <code>
 download The install.sh that you see first